yvonnw/nodeproject/webServer/readMe.txt

+[Feature list]:
+1. create story and task via web page

+[2017_10_18]
+Dynamically appending fields is done. user can create story and task via web page.

+Field 'parent' is used to recognize the relationship between story and task.

+I am moving onto the feature of fetching data and then display them.

 [2017_10_18]
 Data can be successfully uploaded into database from webpage by adding new route, creating new module and some minor changes.